ivanalejandro0/use-pointer-drag/README.md

-# use-mouse-drag
+# use-pointer-drag

-React hook to help you handle mouse drag on your components.
+React hook to help you handle pointer drag on your components.